The original version of this document is located at https://docs.qfield.org/how-to/project-setup/pictures

 Set the relation widget to many to one relation and add the relation to the form

-QField have an in-app drawing and sketching functionality enabling you to directly sketch over and annotate images captured while in the field as well as drawing on top of a blank canvas or over a template.
+QField has an in-app drawing and sketching functionality enabling you to directly sketch over and annotate images captured while in the field as well as drawing on top of a blank canvas or over a template.

 📱 Fieldwork

-QField’s internal camera will automatically geotag your pictures.
+QField’s internal; camera will automatically geotag your pictures.

 Information about location and direction of the pictures will therefore be baked into the image file.